Note

 • TOUCH.TYPE_GT911

-Q: No touch points are read, returns an empty tuple?
-A: This means the screen is not being touched. tp.read() only returns points when the screen is pressed.
+Q: No touch points read, and the returned value is an empty tuple?
+A: This means the screen is not being touched. tp.read() only returns touch points when the screen is pressed.

 Q: How to handle multi-touch?
-A: The result is a tuple of TOUCH_INFO objects, use a for loop to iterate through them.
+A: The read result is a tuple containing multiple TOUCH_INFO entries.
+Use a for loop to iterate through them.

 Further Reading#